-It’s important to mention that the exact mechanism of action of methamphetamine is unclear; however, researchers speculate that that consumption leads to a sudden and often substantial release of dopamine.
+It’s important to mention that the exact mechanism of action of methamphetamine is unclear; however, researchers speculate that consumption leads to a sudden and often substantial release of dopamine.
 Dopamine is a neurotransmitter that essentially acts on the reward and pleasure center of the brain.
-High dopamine levels often act as a catalyst in addiction—you’re essentially teaching your brain to repeat the activity to gain pleasure.
+High dopamine levels often act as a catalyst in addiction—essentially teaching the brain to repeat the activity to gain pleasure.

 Unfortunately, methamphetamine addiction is a severe condition with life-threatening consequences.
-Chronic meth users may develop a wide range of syndromes, including:
+Chronic meth users may develop a wide range of symptoms, including:

 - Kidney and/or liver damage.